It was in the middle of the 2018 summer heatwave.

 - Showing vulnerability

 - Recreating details to help with visualisation

 - Using real dialogues to make it more realistic

 These are seven basic ingredients for good and creative brand storytelling.
-And to look at how to effectively implement them, here’s a look at six established companies who were able to spark life in their brand stories through powerful storytelling.
+And to look at how to effectively implement it, we’ve put together a list of six of the best brand storytelling examples from established companies.

 Piktochart: No more Monday Blues

 In brand storytelling, it’s not so much what you tell as it is how you tell it.